 If you have similar accomplishments to lead off with, including them in your LinkedIn headline is usually a very smart move.

-After that he drops in a mention of his podcast before ending with a non call to action achievement.
+After that, he drops in a mention of his podcast before ending with an achievement.
 Sandwiching his calls to action between general occupational titles is a good way of striking the balance between promoting your work without going overboard.

 The one thing we really like about Josh’s LinkedIn headline is that he uses it to draw attention to the fact that his company is hiring.

 There’s likely one main thing that you would like your visitors to take action on, and your headline is a great place to do it.
 If you’re hiring at your company and you want more people to apply, throw it in your headline.